 Get an energy tariff that suits the needs of your business.

-A fixed term tariff is a contract that sets out how much a business will pay for its energy.
-This includes a specific price per unit for the gas or electricity a business uses, as well as a daily standing charge that’s payable regardless of how much energy a business consumes.
-The cost per unit and standing charge will not change for the duration of the contract, with these deals typically lasting anywhere between one and four years.
+A fixed term tariff lasts anywhere between one and four years, and sets out how much a business will pay for its energy.
+It includes a specific price per unit for the gas or electricity a business uses, as well as a daily standing charge that’s payable regardless of how much energy a business consumes.
+The cost per unit and standing charge will not change for the duration of the contract.

 Fixed term tariffs help businesses manage the amount they spend on their gas or electricity, as owners and decision makers know how much they’re paying for the energy they use throughout the duration of their deal.
 A set tariff also protects businesses from expensive out of contract business electricity and business gas rates.

-If you have a fixed term deal, it’s important to be aware of your contract end dates to avoid being automatically transferred onto more expensive business gas or business electricity rates when your deal expires.
+If you have a fixed term deal, it’s important to know your contract end dates to avoid being automatically transferred onto more expensive rates at the end of the term.
 Allowing your energy deal to expire without organising a new tariff can result in you paying much more than you need to – but this can be avoided by acting early and switching to a better deal before your existing contract finishes.

 There are other, less popular tariffs available for businesses in specific circumstances – for example those that consume a significant amount of energy.
 These tariffs include:

-Larger businesses sometimes look to bulk purchase energy in advance, so they know how much they've paid when it comes to using it.
+Flex approach: Larger businesses sometimes look to bulk purchase energy in advance, so they know how much they've paid when it comes to using it.
 On a flex approach contract, a business can take advantage of favourable energy market activity by purchasing energy for the months – or years – ahead, usually when costs are low.
-However, this can be a risky strategy if a business is caught out of contract when energy prices are high.
+This can be a risky strategy if a business is caught out of contract when energy prices are high.